systeminit/si/app/docs/src/changelog/index.md

 - Simplified the **Public API** for creating qualifications and codegen functions.
 - Compressed **deployment task requests** in Edda for efficiency.
-- Updated Luminork to allow **upgrading components by Schema Category** for more fine-grained control.
+- Updated Public API to allow **upgrading components by Schema Category** for more fine-grained control.
 - Made additional **UX changes** to the onboarding flow.
 - Removed all **sockets from Clover-based assets** and redeployed them.